mlund/SI-thiocyanate/README.md

 ### Usage

-To open the Notebooks, install python via [Miniconda](https://conda.io/miniconda.html) and make sure all required packages are loaded by issuing the following terminal commands,
+To open the Notebooks, install python via [Miniconda](https://conda.io/miniconda.html) and make sure all required packages are loaded by issuing the following terminal commands

 ```bash
     conda env create -f environment.yml